 1.3.
 Software Support.
 Tango will use commercially reasonable efforts to provide Customer ongoing support related to the Software as set forth in any Order Form (“Software Support Services”).

 1.4 Additional Services.
 During the term hereof, Tango may agree to provide Customer with such additional services as are set forth on any Order Forms executed hereunder (together with the Software Support Services, the “Services”).
 Except as specified herein or in an executed Order Form, nothing in this Agreement or in any Order Form shall be construed as a guarantee of future Services outside the scope of any executed Order Form.

 2.1 Fees.
 In consideration for the grant of the License and the provision of the Services, Customer shall pay to Tango the fees set forth in the applicable Order Form (the “Fees”) in accordance with this Section 2.
-Any Fees expressed in a fixed monthly amount shall be prorated for any partial month of service based on the number of days the applicable Order Form was in effect during the month and the actual number of days in such month.
+Any Fees expressed in a fixed monthly amount may be prorated for any partial month of service based on the number of days the applicable Order Form was in effect during the month and the actual number of days in such month.

 2.2 Invoices.
 Unless otherwise indicated on an Order Form, all invoices shall be due and payable within ten (10) days of the date of the invoice, and may be satisfied via an automatic charge to the credit card Customer keeps on file in Customer’s online account with the Service.
 Customer hereby agrees that Tango may charge any such credit card in Customer’s account for any Fees incurred by the Customer.

 2.3 Method of Payment.
 Unless Tango states otherwise in writing, all amounts due and payable hereunder shall be paid (a) in U.S. Dollars, and (b) by credit/debit card via an authorized Tango payment processor or by any other method approved in writing by Tango.